zjoeyrushc/osc-interactive-midi/README_EN.md

   - Enable the HealthKit framework in project settings and ensure the necessary permissions are added.
 Create a `HealthKitManager.swift` file to retrieve calorie data.

-  - Authorize users to read health data, ensuring privacy compliance.
+  - In the Signing & Capabilities tab of Xcode, select the main Target, click ”+”, add HealthKit, and Xcode will automatically generate MyApp.entitlements with the required permissions.

   - Build the front-end interface in the original `ContentView.swift` to display real-time activity data and trigger authorization logic.

   - Connect the iPhone to Mac via a data cable, trust the computer on the iPhone as prompted, and enable Developer Mode under "Settings > Privacy & Security > Developer Mode."
     Open Xcode, click "Device and Simulators" in the top menu, ensure the iPhone is correctly connected and displayed in the device list, and complete the configuration as prompted.
     Select iPhone in the Xcode target device menu and click "Run" to deploy the app to the iPhone for testing.
+Then, confirm the HealthKit authorization on your iPhone.

   - After running, UDP protocol can send calorie data to the planned Python module for subsequent processing.